How to Build a DIY Peloton Bike For Less than $580

 An excellent alternative option to Peloton or other streaming bikes.
 A quiet magnetic resistance bike, proficient enough to link with the many available streaming devices such as Peloton® and Zwift®.

-Buy from Bowflex Black Friday Deal ▶▶
+Buy from Bowflex Holiday Deal ▶▶

 Smart Device (Required) – Cost: $130